Constant-roll inflation and primordial black holes within Barrow entropic framework: Constant-roll Inflation

-To match our results with the observations, we consider $0.004<\gamma<0.018$ and $\delta$ takes a small value according to the result of observation~\cite{Asghari2022, Jusufi2022, Barrow2021, Anagnostopoulos2020}.
-With the fixed values of $n$ and $\delta$, we depict the predictions of the chaotic potential ~(\ref{Vp}) in $r_{0.002}-n_{s}$ plane in Fig.~(\ref{Fig1}) in which we overlap our analytical results with Planck 2018 data.
-These figures show that the value of $r$ decreases as $N$ varies from $50$ to $70$, and an increasing $\gamma$ leads to a smaller value of $n_{s}$.
-It is obvious that the constant-roll parameter $\gamma$ has an apparent influence on $(r_{0.002},n_{s})$ behavior.
-With this comparison with the observation, the results show a good consistency for a specific range of the constant-roll parameter $\gamma$ with Planck 2018 data, and the results prefer to the case $\delta=10^{-4}$, $\gamma=0.012$ and $n=1$.
-It is interesting to note that $n=1$ is also obtained in Tsallis holographic dark energy~\cite{Keskin2023}.
-It is easy to see that an increased value of $n$ will lead to mismatching with the observation.
+With fixed value of $n$, we depict the predictions of the power-law potential ~(\ref{Vp}) in $r_{0.002}-n_{s}$ plane in Fig.~(\ref{Fig2}), where we overlap our analytical results with Planck 2018 data, while the cyan dots denote the case in standard slow-roll inflation~\cite{Planck2020}.
+These figures show that as $N$ increases from $50$ to $70$, the value of $r$ decreases, and an increasing $\gamma$ leads to a smaller value of $n_{s}$.
+The case of $\delta=10^{-4}$ is indistinguishable from $\delta=0$, which corresponds to constant-roll inflation in general relativity.
+An increasing value of $\delta$ has a negligible effect on $n_{s}$ but causes a significant decrease in $r$.
+With this comparison with the observation, the results show a good consistency for a specific range of the constant-roll parameter $\gamma$ with Planck 2018 data.
+It is evident that an increased value of $n$ will lead to mismatch with the observations, and the value of $\gamma$ is determined by $n$ and increases as $n$ decreases.
+It is obvious that the constant-roll parameter $\gamma$ and the model parameter $\delta$ have a significant influence on $(r_{0.002},n_{s})$ behavior, exhibiting pronounced deviations from slow-roll inflation predictions.
+For the case where $\delta=10^{-4}$ and $n=1$, $\gamma$ takes the value $0.012$.
+For the case where $\gamma=0.012$ and $n=1$, the range $0 \leq \delta \leq 0.7$ can be supported by Planck 2018 data.
+It is interesting to note that $n=1$ is also obtained in constant-roll inflation with Tsallis holographic dark energy~\cite{Keskin2023}, whereas the power-law potential in slow-roll inflation within general relativity has been excluded by Planck 2018 data~\cite{Planck2020}, as shown by the cyan dots.